Australian Childhood Immunisation Register for health professionals

 HPOS enables ACIR users to submit immunisation encounters, view immunisation history, request reports and update provider contact details.

 If consent has been given by the child's parent or guardian, you can also contact ACIR on 1800 653 809 to obtain a child's immunisation details over the phone.

 Reports available from the ACIR secure website

 The Australian Childhood Immunisation Register (ACIR) produces a series of statistical, identified and access reports for immunisation providers registered to use the ACIR secure website.

 National due and overdue rules for childhood immunisation

-The National due and overdue rules for childhood immunisation provides information on the ACIR’s rules, based on the Australian Immunisation Handbook, and is made available to help you better understand the operations of the ACIR.
+The National due and overdue rules for childhood immunisation provides information on the ACIR’s rules, based on the Australian Immunisation Handbook, to help you better understand the operations of the ACIR.

 Immunisation stationery order forms

-Order form for Northern Territory and Queensland immunisation providers to order ACIR immunisation stationery.
+Order form for Queensland and Northern Territory immunisation providers to order ACIR immunisation stationery:

 Australian Childhood Immunisation Register vaccine code formats